XiaoyangQian/FlowView/README.md

 	<li>Hive_timestamp, containing timestamps from data being parsed out from JSON format and written into Hive warehouse</li>
 </ul>

+Note that both Hive tables are partitioned by Year, Month, Day, Hour of the message timestamp (i.e. HDFS_timestamp is partitioned by message creating timestamp, and Hive_timestamp is partitioned by hive timestamp) to facilitate the calculation of data loss, overall querying speed, and maintanence convenience of the tables.

 Additionally, mySQL database is used to keep track of FlowView metadata information.
 Two tables are maintained and used for all datasets:
 <ul>
 	<li>flowview_load_metadata, to keep track of last processed HDFS and Hive file</li>